 Please note the colon after the number and the terminating full point, even if the caption is not a full sentence.
 Copyright clearance should be indicated by the contributor and is always the responsibility of the contributor.

 LANGUAGE

 The journal follows standard British English.
 Use 'ize' endings instead of 'ise'.

 LENGTH OF ARTICLES

-Articles must not exceed 9000 words including notes and references - but not including the author biography, keywords or abstract.
+Articles for Section 1 must not exceed 8000 words including notes and references - but not including the author biography, keywords or abstract.